apache/trafficserver/doc/admin-guide/plugins/xdebug.en.rst

     If the URL was remapped for a request, this header gives the *to* and *from* field from the line in remap.config that caused the URL to be remapped.

+X-Effective-URL
+    If the URL was remapped for a request, this header gives the URL resulting from the remapping.
+Note that if there are multiple remaps, this header aggregates the URLs, space-comma-separated.
+The URLs are inside doublequotes.

 X-ParentSelection-Key
     The ``X-ParentSelection-Key`` header contains the URL that is used to determine parent selection for an object in the Traffic Server.
 This